-Neural networks have hyperparameters that need to be determined prior to training, in addition to the parameters that are estimated during training.
-These hyperparameters include the number of layers, units in each layer, activation function, batch size, learning rate, dropout percentage, and more.
+Besides the hyperparameters related to the overfitting issue, neural networks also have other hyperparameters that must be determined prior to training.
+These hyperparameters include the number of layers, the number of units in these layers, batch size, and learning rate.
 The values of these hyperparameters must be specified before training can begin.
 There are various methods to search for the best combination of hyperparameters, known as hyperparameter optimization.
-One simple approach is manual search, where the researcher selects their own set of hyperparameters based on existing literature and evaluates the model's performance on a validation dataset.
+A straightforward approach is a manual search, where the researchers select their own set of hyperparameters based on existing literature and evaluate the model performance on validation data.
 This process is repeated with different hyperparameter settings until the best combination is found.
 However, manual search can be time-consuming and does not guarantee finding the optimal hyperparameters.
-Grid search is another approach, where a predetermined set of values is specified for each hyperparameter.
-Every possible combination of values is then evaluated, resulting in a large number of trials.
+Grid search is another approach where a predetermined set of values is specified for each hyperparameter.
+Every possible combination of values is then evaluated, resulting in many trials.
 However, as indicated by \citet{bellman1961}, the number of possible combinations grows exponentially with the number of hyperparameters, leading to the curse of dimensionality.
 This can make grid search impractical for models with many hyperparameters.
 A more effective approach, demonstrated by \citet{bergstra2012}, is random search.
-Random search involves randomly selecting values from predetermined ranges for each hyperparameter.
-The advantage of random search is that it can identify good or even better models within a smaller fraction of computation time compared to manual or grid search methods.
-Following this approach, I perform random search using predefined ranges of values for the hyperparameters.
-The specific ranges used for random search in the optimization process are reported in Table 3.
+The random search involves randomly selecting values from predetermined ranges for each hyperparameter.
+The advantage of random search is that it can identify a good or even better set of hyperparameters within a smaller fraction of computation time compared to manual or grid search methods.
+Following this approach, the random search is conducted using predefined ranges of values for the hyperparameters.
+The types of hyperparameters and their specific ranges used for random search in the optimization process are reported in Table 3.